Every business has contracts to manage, but many aren’t handling them effectively, and this can have a detrimental effect on profitability.

 According to KPMG, this can equate to 17-40% of any given value of a contract, and it occurs when buyers are not in control of the dates and terms of their contracts.
 When this happens, businesses are therefore not auditing their supplier’s adherence to the contract terms.
 With manual contracting, there is often no way to be alerted to key contract milestones, and transgressions are easily missed.

-A contract management solution is the only way to ensure you aren’t missing something
+A robust contract management solution is the only way to ensure you aren’t missing something

 A robust contract management tool can help overcome the major challenges of supplier relationship management.
 Many organizations, when dealing with a large volume of agreements, have a lack of uniformity and standardized terms and vocabulary and certainly don’t have a way to extract or analyze their contract data.
 The systems are laborious, clumsy and take a long time to overhaul manually.